Defensible Deletion: When Is It OK to Delete Data Under a Data Deletion Policy?

 Without scheduled retention/disposition, data (and risk) piles up

-In today's business environment, the amount of data being created/sent/received has accelerated (the velocity of data) to the point where employees can no longer keep up.
-Because of this, they fall back on the 5-second rule; if it takes more than 5 seconds to decide what to do with a piece of information/file/email, the employee will either delete it immediately or keep it forever – and in my experience, the vast majority choose to keep it forever.
+The amount of data being created or sent or received has accelerated (the velocity of data) to the point where employees can no longer keep up.
+Because of this, they fall back on the 5-second rule; if it takes more than 5 seconds to decide what to do with a piece of information/file/email, the employee will either delete it immediately or keep it forever,and in my experience, the vast majority choose to keep it forever.

 - The total number of pages reviewed were 75,450,000